Human WorldSpaceflight

 Blue Origin explosion: Huge explosion with glowing clouds of gas and glowing trails of things being thrown out of it.

 The Blue Origin mega-rocket explosion took place at 9 p.m.
 EDT on Thursday, May 28, 2026.
+On June 1, 2026, the CEO of Blue Origin released more information about the explosion and its aftermath.
 Image via SpaceFlight Now.

 What sort of rocket was it?

-NASA had just announced earlier this week that Blue Origin would play a major role in carrying payloads to the moon for its planned moon base.
+NASA had just announced in May that Blue Origin would play a major role in carrying payloads to the moon for its planned moon base.
 And this is the rocket design that will play a role in those moon missions.

 This Blue Origin rocket is designed to carry up to 45 metric tons (nearly 100,000 pounds) of cargo to low Earth orbit (LEO) in its fully reusable configuration.
 That’s roughly equivalent to launching three fully loaded commercial school buses into space at the exact same time.